rodmatola/fridayfinance-qa-challenge/ISSUES.md

 This document contains some notes, questions and suggestions I had during my testing sections.
 There is no order and I choose to only explain them in text, not putting any graphical evidence.

-## Login button isn't a button

-Login button isn't a button element, but a link "dressed" like a button.
-This can be considered as accessibility bug.

 ## Hint of what a strong password is not explicit

 In the sign up flow, at the "Create a password" a password screen, is asked to user create a strong password, but the hint is a tiny red circle with an exclamation point inside.
 No clue that I have to put the mouse over the icon to have a hint.
 Also, the hint is done in parts, for example, if I type just letters, the hint will be `Please provide at least one number`.
 If I add a number, the hint will be `Please provide at least one special character`.